matthew-brett/pydagogue/git_annex_from_scratch.md

 ## Git-Annex metadata

-Git-Annex makes and uses its own branch to store metadata about the location of GAOs within the known remotes.
+Git-Annex makes and uses its own branch named `git-annex` to store metadata about the location of GAOs within the known remotes.
+We'll come across that branch in the walkthrough below.

 ## Walkthrough